souravmete/digital-clock/README.md

-# digital-clock with HTML CSS and JavaScript
+# digital-clock with HTML and  CSS